Jay-Z and Meek Mill sending 10 million surgical masks to U.S. jails and prisons

 Correctional facilities with widespread testing show the highest number of positive cases, suggesting the true number of overall cases behind bars is likely significantly underreported, according to an analysis by the UCLA School of Law COVID-19 Behind Bars Data Project.

-Last year, Meek Mill and Jay-Z co-founded REFORM alongside Fanatics CEO Michael Rubin and New England Patriots owner Robert Craft.
+Last year, Meek Mill and Jay-Z co-founded REFORM alongside Fanatics owner Michael Rubin and New England Patriots owner Robert Kraft.
 The organization has already sent 100,000 facemasks to several U.S. correctional facilities.

 "I don't think the public yet knows that there's no way to end the pandemic outside of prisons if we don't end it inside of prisons," Pilon added.
 "It's really important that we look at the solutions to ending this holistically.
 Prisons are eight of the top 10 hotspots, so people need to care about them."